dankovacek/camels_compression_challenge/README.md

 ## About

 Hydrological model performance is not commonly expressed in terms of description length (DL), but it could be informative as a metric to compare distinct model architectures.
 “A model that compresses well generalizes well” [4].

 We present an open challenge, similar to the [Human Knowledge Compression Contest](http://prize.hutter1.net/) posed by Marcus Hutter, to maximize the compression of the Camels dataset [8], a widely used hydrometeorological time series dataset.
+The challenge is to compress the Camels dataset [8] to the smallest size possible, while still being able to completely reproduce the dataset to its original precision

 ## Goals